 The program offers students the opportunity to engage with faculty in exploring American and British literature, critical theories and methods and interdisciplinary studies.
-Students can choose from a broad array of courses to further explore subjects such as race and ethnicity, gender and sexuality and literary histories and traditions.
+Students choose from a broad array of courses to further explore subjects such as race and ethnicity, gender and sexuality and literary histories and traditions.

 Students can gain practical experience through research, writing and internships that prepare them for an ever-expanding variety of careers.
 The undergraduate programs also prepare students to continue their studies in graduate and professional programs.